If you are thinking of switching from potted to trellis plants, choosing the ideal trellis climbing plants that flower can be a challenging decision.

 The Bottom Line

-When planting the climbing vines, make sure you have the knowledge of the projected heights and widths of the plants so that you can know how to space them out.
+To build trellises for climbing vines, make sure you have knowledge of the projected heights and widths of the plants so that you can know how to space them out.

-Consider having contrasting or complementary colors to add uniqueness and appealing look to your garden.
+Consider having contrasting or complementary colors to add uniqueness and an appealing look to your garden.